mackmoe/dropbox-note_sync/README.md

 A practical project to fight atrophe
 ---
-Wanted a quick n' dirty way to backup stuff on my linux box, thought it'd be fun to hit the v2 api with the python sdk.
+Wanted a quick n' dirty way to backup stuff on my linux box, thought it'd be fun to hit the dropbox v2 api with the python sdk.

 ### Usage